Overcome Procrastination with EFT-Tapping

 EFT-Tapping calms the body’s fight-or-flight and freeze response.

-When you feel more relaxed, oxygen flows back into the brain, and you gain mental clarity.
+When you feel more relaxed, oxygen flows back into the brain, and you benefit from more mental clarity.

 EFT neutralizes trauma patterns.